Theflowz0ne/SocialSlate/README.md

 ### User Management

-- **Block User:** Go to the profile of the user you want to block and click on "Block User".
+- **Block User:** Post of the user, options and then click on "Block User".

 ## License